 The trick is the multiple projection screens that are scattered within the warehouse.
 As the ride moves along, the rider is convinced that high-speed up and down motion is taking place simply because of the high-speed down and up motion of the optically projected background.
 The illusion is completed by a brief upward and downward acceleration (jolt) that bookend an ascent (the opposite for a descent).
 The acceleration is real, and is sensed.
 The velocity is virtual; it is faked.
 I suppose Spidey senses would render us less easily fooled.

 This brings us back to the elevator.
 We can correctly assess our kinematics as we go from the ground floor to the eighth, and most adults do so without thinking about it.
 There are three phases of motion that take place here: acceleration, cruise, and deceleration.

 Aware that the elevator starts at the bottom and from rest, the brief acceleration (felt because we feel slightly heavier as it takes place) implies that once it is over, an upward velocity is established.
-No acceleration for the long interval that follows (cruise) implies that this positive velocity is maintained.
+No acceleration for the long interval that follows (cruise) implies that this upward velocity is maintained.
 As we reach the eighth floor, we feel a bit lighter; we note that a downward acceleration is taking place.
-Since the elevator begins this negative acceleration with a positive initial velocity (that with which it had been cruising with), its velocity decreases until it reaches its final destination, and returns to rest.
+Since the elevator begins this downward acceleration with an upward initial velocity (that with which it had been cruising with), its speed decreases until it reaches its final destination, and returns to rest.

-The notion of a windowless elevator is also the starting point for one of the centerpieces of modern physics.
+The notion of a windowless elevator is also the starting point for one of the centrepieces of modern physics.
 Albert Einstein was startled by the notion that one cannot decipher between acceleration and gravitation while encased inside the cabin of a windowless elevator.
 This idea was the catalyst for the theory that would become his masterpiece: that of general relativity.